 The CLEAN JET TIME program parameter determines how long the jet clean cycle will last.
 The CLEAN PULSE can be set to values of 5-seconds to 90-seconds with a 1-second resolution.
 Typically, a clean pulse of 30-seconds works well for aeration basins.
-A clean cycle will consist of the channel 1 sensor being cleaned for the programmed clean jet time immediately followed by the channel 2 sensor being cleaned for the programmed clean jet time.
-The analyzer will hold the measurement reading during the clean cycle and the recovery period which is equal to the programmed clean jet time.
+The analyzer will hold all the measurement reading during the clean cycle and the recovery period which is equal to the programmed clean jet time.